televator-apps/vimari/README.markdown

 Sounds awesome.
 Howto?
 -----------------------

-Simply browse to a page, then press the ESC key.
-You are now in vimari shortcut mode and all the shortcut keys are now enabled.
-Press 'f' to enter link hint mode to easily navigate, q or w to move between tabs and z or x to move forwards or backwards in histroy ;).
+Simply browse to a page and hold CTRL, then press 'f' to enter link hint mode to easily navigate, q or w to move between tabs and z or x to move forwards or backwards in histroy ;).
 All these shortcuts are also configurable through Safari preferences.
 Enjoy.

 Link Hints
 ----------